Above: A possible photograph of the iceberg that hit Titanic, photographed from the liner Prinze Adelbertby a few miles south of the disaster scene.

 30 seconds - the amount of time from the first sighting of the iceberg to the impact.
 See more on the timeline.

-If you've enjoyed this section of the Titanic facts website why not browse the options on the left for even more facts and figures, including information on the sinking of the Titanic and on the shipwreck.
+If you've enjoyed this section of the Titanic facts website why not browse the main menu options above for even more facts and figures, including information on the sinking of the Titanic and on the shipwreck.